mynew4/cmangos-docs-wiki/WorldDB_structure/creature_model_info.md

 #### bounding\_radius

-A field scaled with size.
+A field scaled with size.<br>
-Might or might not have any relation to some radius of a bowl enclosing the creature.
+Might or might not have any relation to some radius of a bowl enclosing the creature.<br>
 Currently badly used in the above suggested way in some cases, which is false in general.

 #### combat\_reach